Spanish military conspiracy of 1936: General concept

-While earlier plan of so-called Junta de Generales envisioned a centrifugal insurgency unfolding from Madrid towards other provinces, the plan developed by Mola was based upon the centripetal pattern.
+While the earlier plan of so-called Junta de Generales envisioned a centrifugal insurgency unfolding from Madrid towards other provinces, the plan developed by Mola was based upon the centripetal pattern.
 The coup was principally designed as a military exercise and it was constructed on basis of existing military structures.
 Success of the plan relied on taking control of command of provincial divisions, which would then converge upon Madrid.
 At the time there were 8 divisions (each based in respective military region) in peninsular Spain.
 Due to uneven development of the conspiracy network Mola was not sure how many of them would be taken over; he took into account the possibility that some divisions (most likely 1. in Madrid and 4. in Barcelona, perhaps one more) might remain loyal.
-However, he assumed that at least 3 divisions (most likely 5. in Zaragoza, 6. in Burgos and 7. in Valladolid) would rebel, and others (most likely 2. in Seville, 3. in Valencia and 8. in La Coruña) would either join or remain neutral/passive.
+However, he assumed that at least three divisions (most likely 5. in Zaragoza, 6. in Burgos and 7. in Valladolid) would rebel, and others (most likely 2. in Seville, 3. in Valencia and 8. in La Coruña) would either join or remain neutral/passive.
 Troops assembled by commanders of rebel divisions were expected to proceed towards Madrid and reach the outskirts of the capital in around 4 days.
 It was not clear what would happen later.
 The overall commander of rebel troops was to be general José Sanjurjo.
 Commanders of key divisions supposed to converge upon Madrid were generals Cabanellas (Zaragoza), Dávila (Burgos), and Saliquet (Valladolid).
 Rebel leaders in key cities were generals Villegas (Madrid), Goded (Barcelona), González Carrasco (Valencia) and Queipo de Llano (Seville).
 None of the sources consulted explains the logic of a staggered schedule, which envisioned the revolt to begin in Morocco and southern Spain 24-48 hours earlier than in the rest of peninsular garrisons.